Microsoft-Web/NodeCamp/Presentation/IntroToNodeJS/IntroToNodeJS/Demo.md

 <a name="summary" />
 ## Summary ##

-By completing this demo, you have learned how to create a new Node.js project by using Node Tools for Visual Studio extensions.
-You have known how to create a basic HTTP and TCP server and read files asynchronously.
-Additionally, you have seen the use of the Node Package Manager to install/update Node packages into your project.
+By completing this demo, you have learned how to create a new Node.js project by using Node Tools for Visual Studio extensions as well as how to create a basic HTTP and TCP server and read files asynchronously.
+Additionally, you have seen how to use the Node Package Manager to install/update Node packages in your project.

 ---